badhabits287/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble? i like mixins the best but all Less gives me rouble still , i begun understanding right how to use it wile i was doing this sprint.
+What is the concept that gives you the most trouble? i like mixins the best but all Less gives me trouble still , i begun understanding right how to use it wile i was doing this sprint.